 We are offering Unsecured NCDs which shall have a fixed rate of interest.
-The Unsecured NCDs will be issued at a face value of $\overline{\epsilon}$ 1,000.00 per NCD.
+The Unsecured NCDs will be issued at a face value of $\mathcal{R}$ 1,000.00 per NCD.
 Interest on the Unsecured NCDs shall be payable in the manner as set out hereinafter.
 The terms of the Unsecured NCDs offered pursuant to the Issue are as follows:

 Option XI

 Frequency of Interest Payment NA

 Who can apply All categories of investors (Category I, II and III)

-Minimum Application ₹ 10,000 (10 NCDs)
+Minimum Application ' 10,000 (10 NCDs)

-In multiples of ₹ 1,000 (1 NCD)
+In multiples of ' 1,000 (1 NCD)

-Face Value of NCDs (' / NCD) ₹1,000.00
+Face Value of NCDs (' / NCD) ' 1,000.00

-Issue Price (' / NCD) ₹1,000.00
+Issue Price (' / NCD) ' 1,000.00

-Mode of Allotment and Trading Compulsorily in dematerialised form.

-Tenor from Deemed Date of Allotment 90 months
+Tenor from Deemed Date of Allotment 84 months

 Base Coupon Rate (% per annum) (A)

 Category I- Institution N.A.

 Category II- Non Institutional N.A.

 Category III- Individual N.A.

 Additional incentive on Base Coupon Rate (% per

 annum) on any Record Date as applicable to

 Category II and Category III investors (B)

 Category II- Non Institutional N.A.

 Category III- Individuals N.A.

 Coupon Rate (Aggregate of the Base Coupon Rate

 and the additional incentive on the Base Coupon Rate

 on any Record Date as applicable to Category II and

 Category III investors {(A) + (B)})

 Category I- Institution N.A.

 Category II- Non Institutional N.A.

 Category III- Individuals N.A.

 Effective Yield (Per annum)

-Category I- Institution 8.92%
+Category I- Institution 9.66%

-Category II- Non Institutional 9.67%
+Category II- Non Institutional 10.41%

-Category III- Individual 9.67%
+Category III- Individual 10.41%

 Mode of Payment Through various options available

 Amount (' / NCD) on Maturity

-Category I- Institution ₹1,899.78
+Category I- Institution ₹ 1,906.94

-Category II- Non Institutional ₹2,000.00
+Category II- Non Institutional ₹ 2,000.00

-Category III- Individual ₹2,000.00
+Category III- Individual ₹ 2,000.00

-Maturity Date (From Deemed Date of Allotment) 90 Months
+Maturity Date (From Deemed Date of Allotment) 84 months

 Nature of indebtedness Unsecured and non- convertible

-Subject to applicable tax deducted at source, if any
+\ Subject to applicable tax deducted at source, if any